stock2shop/website/content/help/how-to/managing-console-notifications.md

 ![notification](/uploads/general-managing-console-notifications-1.png)

-The notifications tool can be customized for specific email recipients to receive specific notifications, see below for guide to understand, navigate and set different notifications we call overrides.
+The notifications tool can be customised for specific email recipients to receive specific notifications, see below for guide to understand, navigate and set different notifications we call overrides.

 ## Navigating to Notifications